30 days ago, I started a daily writing challenge. Why, you may ask? Well, it seemed like a good idea at the time.

 As you can see, there are many things you can experiment with during 30 days.

+While this is clearly not great art, it might improve the article by illustrating the concept I explain.
+As you can see, there are many things you can experiment with during 30 days.
 It's a bit like those chemistry experiments we had to do in high school: not every experiment will work but you should still be able to learn something in the process (for instance, what not to do if you want to keep your eyebrows...).

 Okay, let's talk about the rules I followed in my 30-day writing challenge (which I learned from Shane Melaugh as part of a longer, 90-day challenge).